-- 1. The practice of wearing jeans or any other clothing with holes (openings revealing skin) in them above the knee will not be permitted. - 2.
+- 1. Jeans or pants with holes (openings revealing skin) are prohibited. - 2.
 The wearing of a blouse that exposes an employee's cleavage is inappropriate for the school environment. - 3.
 The practice of wearing pajamas and household slippers will not be permitted. - 4.
 Tattoos and/or body art that is lewd, related to gang activity, or other offensive words or symbols must be covered at all times. - 5.
 If you have any questions, please speak with your administrative staff.